 Teen Sailor Describes Harrowing Voyage

-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 NPR's Karen Grigsby Bates reports.

-First, she thanked a long list of people and institutions responsible for her safe rescue, beginning with the tiny French island in the Indian Ocean.
+KAREN GRISBY BATES: First, she thanked a long list of people and institutions responsible for her safe rescue, beginning with the tiny French island in the Indian Ocean.

-BATES: Then a special thanks to big brother Zac, who'd sailed the globe alone the year before.
+GRISBY BATES: Then a special thanks to big brother Zac, who'd sailed the globe alone the year before.

-Ms. SUNDERLAND: And he's one of the few people in this world who really understand what I've been through and why we do what we do.
+SUNDERLAND: And he's one of the few people in this world who really understand what I've been through and why we do what we do.

 GRISBY BATES: Why their parents let them do what they did has focused some scathing criticism on Laurence and Marianne Sunderland.
 Some suggested that Abby's voyage was motivated by a reality TV show deal, something she denied today.
 And Abby made it clear that all the hateful words aimed at her mom and dad stung.

-Ms. SUNDERLAND: To be honest, it's extremely hurtful.
+SUNDERLAND: To be honest, it's extremely hurtful.
 And some of it, I just can't believe that people would say something like that to anybody.
 Luckily, because I've been on ships and stuff, I really haven't been able to see a lot of it.

 GRISBY BATES: Their publicist, Lyall Mercer, read a statement they've sent that emphasized Abby's long months of preparation; mental and physical.

 GRISBY BATES: Abby said people who decided she was too young for the adventure were wrong, period.

-Ms. SUNDERLAND: I've crossed two oceans.
+SUNDERLAND: I've crossed two oceans.
 I've sailed around Cape Horn and Cape Agulhas.
 The questioning of my age should have been over weeks, if not months ago.

 GRISBY BATES: And she emphasized that the storm the media kept crediting with ending her trip wasn't the reason her boat became disabled.

-Ms. SUNDERLAND: The storm I was in did not roll my boat.
+SUNDERLAND: The storm I was in did not roll my boat.
 I was hit by a rouge wave once the storm was already dying down.

 GRISBY BATES: Jeff Casher, the veteran sailor who was one of Abby's technical advisers, said even though they've lost contact with her the night of the storm, he was fairly certain she had survived.

 GRISBY BATES: Karen Grigsby Bates, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.